-The WIRES Community Wombat Mange Treatment Program is another great way for people to get started volunteering with WIRES, if you live in a rural area where wombats are present, and you would like to get involved in treating wombats with mange in your region.
+The WIRES Community Mange Treatment Program is another great way for people to get started volunteering with WIRES, if you live in an area where wombats are present, and you would like to get involved in treating wombats with mange in your region.

 Many wild animals that require rescue and care, are already very sick or seriously injured.
 Volunteers must work with vets and experienced carers to make decisions that are in the animal’s best interests, and for some seriously injured and sick animals this can include developing appropriate care plans, finding specialist care, or euthanasia.

 What level of commitment is necessary?